-Ways animal lovers can help animals in Siem Reap include everything from donating to local veterinary clinics and animal welfare groups to supporting NGOs that train hero rats and dogs to find landmines in Cambodia and save people’s lives.
+We’ve got 8 ways animal lovers can help animals in Siem Reap including everything from supporting organisations feeding street dogs and stray cats to donating to local veterinary clinics and animal welfare groups, as well as supporting NGOs that train hero rats and dogs to find landmines in Cambodia and save the lives of locals maimed every week.

 We often get asked about ways animal lovers can help animals in Siem Reap by travellers heading to Cambodia.
 And who doesn’t want to travel responsibly and be a better traveller and do some good and give back to the places they travel to?